 Jeannette Eileen Jones

-Happold Professor of History and Ethnic Studies, Director of the 19th Century Studies Program Profile Image
+Happold Professor of History and Ethnic Studies; Director, 19th Century Studies Program Profile Image

-Happold Professor of History and Ethnic Studies, Director of the 19th Century Studies Program History jjones11@unl.edu 402-472-2414 633 Oldfather Hall
+Happold Professor of History and Ethnic Studies; Director, 19th Century Studies Program History jjones11@unl.edu 402-472-2414 633 Oldfather Hall

 JOINED THE DEPARTMENT